stlab/better-code/better-code/src/chapter-2-contracts.md

 >   —Building bug-free O-O software: An Introduction to Design by Contract™
 >    https://www.eiffel.com/values/design-by-contract/introduction/

-So, enough formalism.
 In the mid 1980s, The French computer scientist Bertrand Meyer took Hoare Logic, and shaped it into a practical discipline for software engineering that he called “Design By Contract.”
-Meyer was focused on software components—types and functions/methods.
+Meyer was focused on software components—types and methods.
 He realized that there's special power in the Hoare triple that captures the intentions of a function's author—the function's **contract**:

 - The precondition describes which calls to a function should be considered valid.